Jacob Keller and Walter Thompson

 The class differential was minimal in apparent terms (both lived in the same Curtis Bay building) but more significant in actual terms (Walter’s apartment carried the marks of a retired educator’s modest pension, decades of accumulated books and instruments and framed posters; the Robert-and-Shirley household carried the marks of a working-class household where alcohol absorbed most of the discretionary income).
 Walter did not name the differential.
 He did notice that Jacob arrived consistently hungry, and he made sure the tea on the first visits was accompanied by a sandwich, and by the second month he had what he called “supplies” in his cabinet—peanut butter, bread, fruit—that Jacob was welcome to without asking.

-Walter provided three things across the year of mentorship: the formal musical literacy Jacob had not had access to before, the experience of being in a room with an adult who paid attention without wanting anything in return, and the keyboard he would leave Jacob in his will.
+Walter provided three things across the year of mentorship: the formal musical literacy Jacob had not had access to before, the experience of being in a room with an adult who paid attention without wanting anything in return, and access to a piano.
+After his death, his family also let Jacob keep the battered Yamaha digital keyboard that had been stored in the basement.

 The musical literacy was the explicit content of the lessons.
 Walter taught Jacob how to read music—the staff, the clefs, the time and key signatures, the rhythmic notation—by walking through scores in real time at the keyboard rather than through textbook drills.
 He taught Jacob the formalities of music theory (intervals, chord construction, harmonic function, voice leading) by analyzing pieces Jacob was already playing or wanted to play and showing how the theoretical framework explained what Jacob’s ear had already heard.
 He introduced Jacob to repertoire—Miles Davis, Thelonious Monk, Beethoven, Chopin, Bach, Mahler—and to recordings, asking Jacob to listen to specific performances and bring back observations the next visit.
 The instructional pace was Jacob’s pace, which Walter calibrated by attention rather than by curriculum: when Jacob was absorbed, the lesson stretched; when Jacob’s eyes glazed, the lesson stopped and Walter put on a record and made more tea.